pedroigosl/pedroigosl/README.md

 Computer Science graduate and Mechatronics Engineering student enthusiast of AI, machine learning and robotics.

-Currently working with data analysis and simulated data injection, while dabbling with robotics, automation and other AI projects on free time.
+Currently working with data analysis and machine learning, while dabbling with robotics, automation and other AI projects on free time.
 <br/>

 <h3>GitHub Stats</h3>